Klest94/Bellatrex/ROADMAP.md

   Python 3.10–3.14 release compatibility matrix.
 - Enforced Black, Ruff, and mypy in quick CI and on pull requests targeting `main`, and added a headless tutorial smoke test.
+- Added local pre-commit hooks for Black, Ruff, mypy, and the non-GUI pytest suite.
+- Added automated README link checks for documentation changes and as a required release gate.

 ## Mid-term ideas (future releases)